Contents

 Root canal procedures are a common dental treatment used to save teeth that have been significantly damaged or infected.
 Many people worry about the pain associated with root canals, but the procedure is generally not as painful as patients fear.

-The anesthetic will numb the area so that any discomfort experienced will be minimal.
+The anaesthetic will numb the area so that any discomfort experienced will be minimal.
 In some cases, dentists may even use sedation techniques such as nitrous oxide gas to keep patients relaxed throughout their procedure.

 Additionally, many modern dental clinics incorporate technologies such as digital X-rays and 3D imaging which help to reduce patient discomfort by eliminating unnecessary steps in the process.